Royal Oak Mines

 Royal Oak Mines Incorporated was a gold mining company, founded in 1990 by Margaret "Peggy" Witte (now known as Margaret Kent) in Kirkland, Washington.

-The company held numerous gold and base metal properties in Canada, including the Giant Mine in the Northwest Territories, Pamour Mine in Ontario, Hope Brook Mine in Newfoundland, Colomac Mine in the Northwest Territories, and the Kemess Mine in British Columbia.
+The company held numerous gold and base metal properties in Canada, including the Giant Mine in the Northwest Territories, the Pamour Mine in Ontario, the Hope Brook Mine in Newfoundland, the Colomac Mine in the Northwest Territories, and the Kemess Mine in British Columbia.
 The company also had significant interests in minerals in China through Asia Materials (44% share) and Highwood Resources (39% share).
-The company reported nearly US$600 million in assets, and loss of $4.4 million on revenues of US$187 million for fiscal 1996.
+The company reported nearly US$600 million in assets, and a loss of $4.4 million on revenues of US$187 million for fiscal 1996.
 Its Hopebrook and Colomac mines were closed in 1997.
 Low gold prices of 1997-1998 caused Royal Oak to go bankrupt in April 1999, and its mining assets were liquidated.

 Labour dispute

 Royal Oak Mines' operations at the Giant Mine in Yellowknife became infamous in Canada during the 1990s as the site of a protracted and violent industrial relations dispute that lasted eighteen months.
 The declining price of gold led to Witte demanding pay cuts, which the Canadian Association of Smelter and Allied Workers union (CASAW) Local 4 refused, arguing that the company was also lax on safety.